CenturyLinkCloud/PublicKB/Release Notes/2018/2018-05-07-cloud-platform-release-notes.md

 D) Azure Services (Virtual Machines, Virtual Network, VPN Gateway, Security Groups, ExpressRoute, IP Addresses, Blob Storage, Queue Storage, Disk Storage

-E) Edge Gateway, VMware vCloud Director service features
+E) DCC-Foundation Edge Gateway & VMware vCloud Director service features

 ###### Service enablement
 Going forward customers can enable Managed Services by "Provider" instead of enabling by instance.
 Provider is a representation of an Account in the downstream cloud platform.
 Once Managed Services are enabled on a Provider, CenturyLink will provide full support on the services listed above.